thepatrick/SQLDatabase/README.md

 An Objective-C wrapper around the SQLite3 API.
 Suitable for use on Mac OS X and iOS.

+Extended to add support for retrieving dates as NSDate objects, and for numbers as numbers.

+To use, just add all files to your Xcode project, add a reference to libsqlite3.dylib, and add an #import "SQLDatabase.h".

 Copyright &copy; 2002, Blackhole Media.
 All rights reserved.
 Portions Copyright &copy; 2009-2011 Patrick Quinn-Graham.
 All rights reserved.